-Another way to divide your life into areas is to do it by the role you play – mother, sister, daughter, manager.
-Alternatively, you can just think of what areas of life are important for you at the moment, and just work on that.
+Another way to divide your life into areas is by the role you play – mother, sister, daughter, or manager.
+Alternatively, you can just think of what areas of life are important for you at the moment and just work on that.

 Here are some ideas for other areas you might want to consider:

 - Mental health

 - Professional Development

 Level 10 Life Bullet Journal Layouts

 The original design is as follows: on one side, a pie chart, a circle divided into 10 parts, and each part is divided into 10 layers.